Welcome to Day 31 of our 99 day journey to September 9, FASDay. Today starts a series of FASD myths and facts.

 Then, the group will recommend medical guidelines instructing doctors what to prescribe “so that when a physician says to his patient, ‘I need you to take this medicine,’ they’re going to be doing it from an informed position,” Dr. Mansfield Mela, head of the psycholegal and FASD research lab at the U of S, told CBC Radio’s Saskatoon Morning.

-I’ve contacted the University to see if there was any follow-up or a report of results or next steps as it sounds promising!
+I contacted the University to see if there was any follow-up or a report of results or next steps as it sounds promising.
+And while the only response I got was that my enquiry had been sent to the research team, I have seen information on the algorithm so I know the study is underway.

 Again, I am not a medical professional.
 I am sharing my journey and providing links to information I feel is from credible sources.
 ALWAYS seek out professional guidance.